gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 difficult.
 Changing APIs is even more difficult.
 And any APIs that get exposed to customers are almost impossible to ever change, it seems.
 For this reason we have focused on tools that help us design, review, and implement the APIs of our microservices.
+One of the results of this focus is [goa](http://goa.design), which we're just starting to use as our HTTP microservice framework of choice.

 ## Introducing **goa**